Tragelaphini: Behavior and reproduction

 When alert to the presence of danger, the necks of these bovines are raised as high as possible.
 They move in a "goatlike" gait, as they move their neck in a pecking motion (moving the head backwards and forwards).
 As they spot the predator they immediately stop.
 The ultimate antipredator strategy is concealment in dense, tall bush, enough for the animal to perfectly camouflage in the vegetation.
 Sometimes they would raise one leg.
 If that fails they would sprint away in abrupt flight.
 They are not known to have high stamina for running, although they are known to jump incredibly high.

 Given the various species of spiral-horned antelope the social organization varies between.
 The extreme ends of the spectrum are the predominately solitary bushbuck and at the other end the highly social giant eland.
 In general the herd size of spiral-horned antelopes are not large as they rarely exceed more than a few dozen individuals, and are mostly sedentary in nature.
 The herd composition is unisexual which is mostly females and their young.
-It is currently believed to be the reason why some spiral-horned antelopes practicing herd as a defense mechanism to protect the young predators.
+It is currently believed to be the reason why some spiral-horned antelopes practicing herd as a defense mechanism to protect the young from predators.
 In the bongo and eland species this led to the development of larger sizes in the females and horns, along with intense social hierarchical ranking (which is not seen in other species which it is only the larger males that dominate over the smaller females).
 With the exception of the mother and her calf there are no strong social bonds in the herd.
 These herds are sometimes very open and loosely defined as sometimes females come and go.
 Males born in the herd will remain in the herd until they developed their primary and secondary sexual characteristics.
 Once they have developed these traits males leave the herd and become nomads.

 It is only during the breeding season males congregate around a female in estrus for a few hours.
 All spiral-horned antelope species are polyandrous.
 Aggression is very low among individuals of both sexes though intraspecific competition does occur.
 In females often they neck-fight as well poke and snap at each other.
 Males would use their horns for wrestling where they try to attack the face.
 Sometimes there is even intimation from the males to persuade the female into submission as often she would try and retaliate.
 The gestation period occurs once the female has been inseminated from the male successfully.
 In most species it lasts approximately seven months, although in the larger species this extends to eight or nine months.
 They only give birth to a single calf.
-Once the young are born, they won't wean until they are around five to six months of age.
+Once the young are born, they will not wean until they are around five to six months of age.
 Females sexually mature by two to three years while for males it is four to five years.